-Here’s a few easy Basque phrases to help you along your way.
+Here are a few easy Basque phrases to help you along your way.
 It’s an amazing language that sounds so different from Spanish.

 2.)
 The Basque landscape is so dramatic

 The geography here is unlike most places in Spain.
-It’s a lot greener and lusher in the Basque Country unlike the drier and more arid parts of Southern Spain.
+It’s a lot greener and lusher in the Basque Country, unlike the drier and more arid parts of Southern Spain.

 Exploring the countryside is easily one of the tips to know before visiting the Basque Country that’s essential.
 This is especially true if you have a car!